Lucjan Żeligowski: Republic of Central Lithuania

-In October 1920, Żeligowski, a native of historical lands of Lithuania, was chosen to command the 1st Lithuanian-Belarusian Infantry Division, composed mainly of P.O.W. members, volunteers and partisans from the territory of modern Belarus and Lithuania.
+In October 1920, Żeligowski, a native of historical lands of Lithuania, was chosen to command the 1st Lithuanian-Belarusian Infantry Division, composed mainly of PMO members, volunteers and partisans from the territory of modern Belarus and Lithuania.
 On October 8, 1920, after a staged mutiny, he "defected" with his unit and took control over the city of Vilnius and its area.
 The mutiny, named after him, would be remembered as the defining moment of his life.
 On October 12, he proclaimed independence of the said area as Republic of Central Lithuania, with Wilno as its capital.
 Initially a de facto military dictator, after the parliamentary elections he passed his powers to the newly elected parliament, which in turn decided to submit the area to Poland.

 According to Lucjan Żeligowski's point of view:"But not only geographically, Lithuania was the heart of the Slavs.
 It was morally.
 She, one of all the Slavic peoples, could easily talk with everyone.
 As with Poland, so with Russia, so with Ukraine.
 The mentality of the Lithuanian peoples was, as it were, created to reconcile everyone.
 He never had hostility, neither national, nor religious, nor cultural."Regarding his invasion of Lithuania in October 1920, Żeligowski wrote:On 9 October 1920, with the army, made up of the sons of Lithuania and Belarus, Vilnius was occupied not by the Polish general Żeligowski, but by the Lithuanian Żeligowski, who came as a child from Žiupronys to Vilnius for school exams and spent the night on the benches of city parks.

 In the 14th-century Lithuanian Chronicles, there was written about mobilization in Ašmena, where it was mentioned that Jokūbas Želigovskis had a horse, weapon, axe, etc. In the history of a Russian uhlan regiment from 1863, it was mentioned that in the surroundings of Rūdninkai after a fierce fight, the fifteen-year-old Juozas Želigovskis was taken prisoner and letters were found by his side, where his mother encouraged him to fight.

 So I was not an accidental out-of-nowhere in Lithuania, but my family has a long tradition and served in the Fatherland's defence.
 My dream was to live with my countrymen in the Vilnius region.
 I did not divide them into Poles, Belarusians and Samogitians.
 As a Lithuanian, I never stopped being Polish.
 These two concepts are intertwined.
 They complement each other.
 I am talking about all this in order to prove that it was all more than a Polish general's seizure of Vilnius.Żeligowski later in his memoir which was published in London in 1943 condemned the annexation of Republic by Poland, as well as the policy of closing Belarusian schools and general disregard of Marshal Józef Piłsudski's confederation plans by Polish ally.